nhalfi/Yelp_Recommendations/README.md

 <h2>Acknowledgements</h2>

-We are grateful to our course instructors, Mark Friedman and Bernease Herman, for their valuable guidance on our DATA 515 project, which improved our understanding of software design best practices. <br>
+We are grateful to our course instructors, Bernease Herman and Mark Friedman, for their valuable guidance on our DATA 515 project, which improved our understanding of software design best practices. <br>
 <br>